ember-learn/guides-source/guides/v4.5.0/components/helper-functions.md

 ## Local Helper Functions

 It's possible to use plain functions for helpers and modifiers.
+A plain helper function can be "local" to or defined on components and controllers.

 ```js {data-filename="app/components/message.js"}
 import Component from '@glimmer/component';